jewel/clearskies/protocol/core.md

 The SHA256 of the file contents should be cached in a local database for performance reasons, and should be updated with the file size or mtime changes.

 The file ID is used for untrusted peers.
-It should be updated when the SHA256 changes.
+It is changed every time the SHA256 changes.
+If the SHA256 of this file matches some other file, use the other file's ID.
+(This allows for deduplication.)

 The aes128 encryption key is only used when sending the file to untrusted peers.
 It is predetermined so that all peers agree on how to encrypt the file.
 It should be changed whenever the SHA256 changes.

-FIXME: The file id and aes128 should match for all files with the same SHA256 so that we get deduplication to trusted peers.
+As explained for the file ID, it should be random except when deduplicating.

 Windows compatibility